cjdbarlow/bedside-notebook/disease/endo/carcinoid.md

 	* Exercise
 	* Tyramine ingestion
 	Cheese, chocolate.
-* Symptoms include
+* Common symptoms:
 	* Flushing
 	* Diarrhoea
+* Less common symptoms:
 	* Lacrimation
 	* Rhinorrhoea

-	* Right-sided valvular heart disease
+###Carcinoid Heart Disease
+Development of characteristic cardiac lesions, associated with high circulating 5-HT.
+Classically **right-sided endocardial thickening**:
-	Retraction and fixation of valve leaflets.
+* Leads to retraction and fixation of valve leaflets
-		* Occurs due to chronic elevation of 5-HT
-		* Occurs in 2/3<sup>rds</sup> of carcinoid syndrome
-		* Increases perioperative complications
+* TR near-universal
+* TS, PR, and PS may occur
+* Left sided disease may occur in the presence of an intracardiac shunt (e.g. PFO), that leads to serotonin entering left-sided chambers

 ###Carcinoid Crises
 Exaggerated form of carcinoid syndrome that is: